 The ray slowly swim around or above the coral head while the cleaning fish eat the parasites.
 Rays and cleaning fishes form indeed a kind of symbiosis.

 Around the station the rays can be alone.
 But they are most often in groups, which can reach dozens of individuals.

 They sometimes jump, entirely or partially, out of the water.
 Why manta ray jump out of the water ?
 There have several possible explanations.
 Some people think this is another way to get rid of their parasites.
 Other than it is mating rites or a mode of communication.

-The Manta ray feeds on zooplankton, in the form of shrimps, krill and planktonic crabs.
+The Manta ray feeds on plankton, in the form of shrimps, krill and planktonic crabs.
 It is therefore a suspensory animal!
 A manta eats about the equivalent of 13% of its own mass every month.

 The manta ray locates its preys using its sight and smell.
 It swims slowly towards them and uses its cephalic fins to channel the food towards its wide open mouth.
 Then the water is filtered and comes out through the gills.
 When it swims without eating the cephalic fins are rolled up in helical form to be more hydrodynamic!

 The gestation of a baby manta lasts more than a year.
 At birth, the little one measures between 1.30 meters and 1.50 meters.
 It will then double in size in one year.
 It is also estimated that a manta ray reproduces every 5 years and that it has a life expectancy of 50 years.
 During the breeding period, the Manta rays return to the open sea and the Manta point site is sometimes deserted.